billpg/HashBack/README.md

 ### Why use PBKDF2 at all?
 PBKDF2 (which wraps SHA256) is used to allow for additional rounds of hashing to make an attack looking for a JSON string that hashes to a known verification hash much harder.

-I don't think this is necessary (indeed, most of the examples in this document use `"Rounds":1`) because the `Unus` property is already 256 bits of unpredictable cryptographic quality randomness.
+I don't think this is necessary (indeed, all of the examples in this document use `"Rounds":1`) because the `Unus` property is already 256 bits of unpredictable cryptographic quality randomness.
 For an attack exercising knowledge of a verification hash, looping through all possible `Unus` values, is already a colossally impractical exercise, even without additional rounds of PBKDF2.
 A previous draft of this proposal used a single round of SHA256, but I ultimately switched to PBKDF2 to allow for added rounds without needing a substantially updated new version of this protocol and for all implementations needing significant updates.
 For now, I'm going to continue using 1 as the default number of rounds.

 As this proposal is still in the public-draft phase, I am open to be persuaded that PBKDF2 is not needed and a single round of SHA256 is quite sufficient thank you very much.
 I'm also open to be persuaded that the default number of rounds needs to be significantly higher.

+### Is the "Bearer Token" response used in the extended example documented anywhere?
+This originated in public-draft vesion 3.0, linked below.
+I intend to document this response type as a separate proposal with an applicable `Accept`/`Content-Type` that will go alongside this proposal.

+### Why BASE64 the JSON in the `Authorization` header?
+To ensure there's an unambiguous sequence of bytes to feed into the hash.
+By transfering the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the hashing object.

+I had considered requiring that the JSON be included in the header as unencoded ASCII, without any whitespace characters and IDN domains using `xn--` notiation.
+HTTP headers (in practice) require that headers use ASCII only and this form would have fitted that system.
+Can I, in practice, use an `Authorization` header with all of characters JSON uses?
+I am open to be persuaded that this would be preferable to using BASE64.

 ### What are the previous public drafts?